-Imagining Rome: Art Studio and Creative Writing Workshops in Italy is a Cornell University summer study abroad program.
-It is designed for both Cornell students and students of other institutions, at any level of expertise, interested in studying writing or studio art (with a focus on drawing) at Cornell's teaching facility in the historic city center of Rome.
+Imagining Rome: Creative Writing Workshops in Italy is a Cornell University summer study abroad program.
+It is designed for both Cornell students and students of other institutions, at any level of expertise, interested in studying writing at Cornell's teaching facility in the historic city center of Rome.

 The syllabi for the courses are designed to take advantage of the text that the city of Rome itself offers.
 Students will also study the architecture, sculpture, painting, and spatial design of the city as well as the culture of Rome as expressed in its visual art and in the poetry, fiction, memoirs, and letters of writers, painters, and sculptors who have lived in Rome or visited there.